RArroyo00/RArroyo00/README.md

 # 🎧 About Me:
 Hey there!
-I'm [Tu Nombre], and I'm passionate about creating mobile apps and automating tasks with Python.
+I'm Rulo, and I'm passionate about creating mobile apps and automating tasks with Python.
 Here's a bit more about what I'm up to:

 🛠️ **I’m currently working on:** Developing mobile apps and automating tasks to streamline processes and boost efficiency, all with the power of Python.